 - Why Protect the Groundwater? -

 Did you know health organizations recommend that you test your water system at least once each year?
-How about this one - did you know residents of 98 or our 99 counties can take advantage of a program that provides private well water testing for free?
+How about this fact - did you know residents of 97

-When was the last time that you had your private water system sampled and tested?
-Did you know that the major health organizations recommend that you test your private water system owners should test their well and water system at least once per year?
+When was the last time that you had your private water well system sampled and your drinking water tested?
+Did you know that the major health organizations recommend that private water system owners should test their well and water system at least once per year?
 How about this thought - did you know that there are contaminants that you should test for besides bacteria and nitrates?

 The Private Well Classes are designed to help a homeowner and well user understand the basic science of water wells and inform them of best practices to maintain and protect the water supply.
 These basic tools can help ensure a safe drinking water supply and extend the life of the well.

 The classes are part of an online learning experience that includes monthly emails with class lessons that will be reinforced by monthly webinars you can attend as often as you wish - even after the emailed class materials have ended.
 Click here to find out how the class works.

 - Well Services Certification is required -